Solar Terms or Seasonal Points for Winter

 SELF-CARE: Winter is a time to heal through rest.
 What if we cooperated with this ancient rhythm of darkness?
 In addition to gathering with loved ones and enjoying the warmth and connection of the season, could we also rest and dream deeply?

-This is when Qi drops into the deep tissue layers and we can soak in the healing power of darkness.
+This is when Qi descends into the deep tissue layers, and we can soak in the healing power of darkness.
 Stillness and slowing down, supported by darkness, help us develop and connect with the deep life forces within.

 A few ways to support yourself during the winter solar terms: